Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image By: Migle Narbutaite, Shutterstock

-To take part in canicross, you need a harness to attach to your dog, a belt to attach to you, and a bungee line to connect the two of you.
-It is important that the line is a bungee cord.
+To participate in canicross, you need a harness to attach to your dog, a belt to attach to you, and a bungee line to connect the two of you.
+It is vital that the line is a bungee cord.
 This prevents you or the dog from being jolted as the dog reaches the full extent of the leash.
 The harness and belt will usually be padded, too, to prevent burns and injuries to the skin.

-You will also need to ensure that your dog understands the required verbal commands, otherwise, they won’t know where you want them or when you want them to slow down or speed up.
-Training before you start running will give you both confidence that your dog knows what is needed.
+You will also need to ensure that your dog understands the required verbal commands, otherwise, they won’t know where you want them or when to slow down or speed up.
+Training before you start running will give you confidence that your dog knows what is needed.

 You will also need somewhere suitable to practice.
 A single track in a wooded area is ideal.
-The ground should be suitably padded for your dog while the environment is free of traffic, other obstacles, and distractions.
+The ground should be suitably padded for your dog, while the environment must be free of traffic, other obstacles, and distractions.

 When To Start Canicross?

-Dogs of all sizes and breeds can take part in canicross, and it provides a great way to exercise your dog, build a bond between you, and also provide you with exercise.
-However, it is recommended that the dog be allowed to grow to full maturity because the sport can put pressure on the joints and muscles.
-This means waiting until your dog reaches between 12 and 18 months.
+Dogs of all sizes and breeds can take part in canicross, and it provides a great way to exercise your dog, build a bond between you, and provide you with exercise.
+However, it is recommended that the dog grow to full maturity because the sport can put pressure on the joints and muscles.
+It’s best to wait until your dog reaches between 12 and 18 months.
 It is also advised that you do not take up the sport if your dog is a senior or has mobility issues because it could cause injury.

 Similarly, if you have any injuries or mobility issues, canicross might not be the best canine sport for you.
-If you’re in any doubt, consult a physician and let them know what you are thinking of taking up.
+If you’re in any doubt, consult a physician and let them know you want to try canicross.
 They will be able to advise you.

 If canicross is not suitable for you or your dog, there are other activities, including other canine sports, that you can participate in.

-Canicross is best suited to large breeds that are strong and athletic.
+Canicross is more suitable for large breeds that are strong and athletic.
 Breeds like German Shepherds, German Pointers, Vizslas, Weimaraners, and Greysters are especially well suited to the activity.
-These breeds are large enough to be able to pull you and they are energetic and lively, so they will be keen to get out.
+They are large enough to pull you and are energetic and lively.

 Husky dog canicross